ipinzi/ThunderDOM/README.md

 customElements.define("my-button", MyButton);

 ```
+Components may include as many HTML elements as you need but for this simple example we are just making a button.

 This allows you to add a button to any page for client side js rendering:
 ```html
 <my-button></my-button>